JustinPeng13/RaceSG/README.md

 ## Support

-If you encounter any issues or need assistance with RaceSG, please contact our support team at support@Racesg.com.
+If you encounter any issues or need assistance with RaceSG, please contact our team below.
 We are here to help you make the most of your adventure.

 ## License